 Scot Levitt, Vice President and Fine Arts Department Director at Bonhams, says of the auction: "Bidding came for works in all areas of the market, from early to more modern.
 Several new buyers have appeared on to the market.
 This helped generate more depth in the bidding pool.
 Rather than one bidder, multiple parties competed for many of the lots, especially in the high end of the range.
 Underbidders went on to scoop up many of the later lots as their funds remained intact further into the auction.
 Considering that we host three California and Western auctions each year, there appear to be plenty of interested buyers."

 The next Bonhams auction of California and Western Paintings and Sculpture will take place November 25.
-The illustrated auction catalog for the sale will be available online for review and purchase in the weeks preceding the sale at www.bonhams.com.
+The illustrated auction catalogue for the sale will be available online for review and purchase in the weeks preceding the sale at www.bonhams.com.

 NOTES FOR EDITORS